converged-computing/oras-csi/docs/development.md

 $ make dev DOCKER_REGISTRY=ghcr.io/myusername
 ```

-Note that this command is installing the "dev" version of the config in [deploy](../deploy),
+Note that this command is installing the "dev" version of the config in [deploy](https://github.com/converged-computing/oras-csi/tree/main/deploy),
 and you can tweak values there to change defaults.
 And then proceed with the regular usage tutorial in [post install](usage.md).

 ## Build Helm

-**warning** These charts are not fully working yet, and thus are stored under "hack"!
-The build commands are also commented out in the Makefile.
-Feel free to try working on them
-again if you choose (I will come back to them at some point to debug!)
+> **warning** These charts have only been tested with MiniKube

 I used helmify to generate the original charts, and then did a lot of manual fixes to namespaces,
 names, and other variables that I didn't want to be customized.
 This means that (for now) the helm charts need
 to be manually updated if any changes are added to the core in `deploy`.
 If you do this, please make a backup first